signalfx/splunk-otel-js-web/docs/Instrumentations.md

 #### Bundled socket.io client with NPM Splunk RUM installation

-When using both `@splunk/otel-web` and `socket.io-client` by bundling together, socket.io client should be passed to the instrumentation via `target` config option:
+When using both the `@splunk/otel-web` and the `socket.io-client` packages bundled together, pass the socket.io client to the instrumentation using the `target` config option:

 ```js
 import SplunkOtelWeb from '@splunk/otel-web';